abroniewski/Child-Wasting-Prediction/README.md

     MAE(Mean Absolute Error) score for model_3 model on training data is - 0.021117145120009326
     MAE(Mean Absolute Error) score for model_3 model on test data is - 0.05013554272083966
     ```

-4. The below code combine all the results from model_1 (ZHL Baseline),model_2 (Our Baseline) and model_3 (conflict data combined model).
+6. The below code combine all the results from model_1 (ZHL Baseline),model_2 (Our Baseline) and model_3 (conflict data combined model).
     ```
     python3 src/combine_results.py
     ```

-This will run the full data-preperation, model building and prediction generation using the data provided in [data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).
+This above codes will run the full data-preperation, model building and prediction generation using the data provided in [data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).

 ## Development